 Our program is rooted in the materials of literary history, from medieval to post-postmodern times, and we embrace the importance of interdisciplinarity.
 We believe that intellectual community is fostered by concrete working relationships between professors and students, and we offer collaborative teaching opportunities with experienced faculty.
 Graduate students in good standing can expect six years of full funding in all.

-Contact: Tegan Von Neupert
+Contact: Rhiannon Amato

 Phone: 314-935-5190

-Email: tegan.v@wustl.edu
+Email: amator@wustl.edu

-Website: http://english.artsci.wustl.edu/
+Website: http://english.artsci.wustl.edu/graduate